-In this post, I share a selection from my book
+In this post, I share a selection from my book:

-Gifted Educations Strategies for Every Child is one of my Coffee Break Books.
+Graduate Your Homeschooler in Style is one of my Coffee Break Books.
 What are Coffee Break Books?
 These are books designed for YOU - a busy homeschool parent feeling frustrated by something, and needing information NOW - all put together in an easy-to-read, short, simple format.
 Coffee Break Books are perfect for overwhelmed, sleep-deprived moms with a baby on their hip.
 Simple, large font makes them easy to read even when distracted or pulled in a million directions.
 They are designed to help parents tackle just ONE issue of homeschooling during just ONE coffee break!
 Each book combines a practical and friendly approach with detailed, easy-to-digest information.
 Never overwhelming, always accessible and manageable, each book in the series will give you the tools you need to tackle the tasks of homeschooling high school, one warm sip at a time.

-Learn more in my video review below!
+Learn more about homeschool graduation in my video review below!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.